oTree-org/otree-core/docs/app/views.rst

 A View defines a single web page that is shown to participants.
 It is implemented as a Python class -- more specifically, a Django `class-based view <https://docs.djangoproject.com/en/dev/topics/class-based-views/generic-display/>`__.

-If your experiment involves showing the participant a sequence of 5 pages, your views.py will contain 5 View classes.
+For example, if your experiment involves showing the participant a sequence of 5 pages, your views.py should contain 5 View classes.

+When a participant visits your site, they are routed through your views in the order you specify in :py:meth:`Treatment.sequence`.

+The participant must submit a valid form before they get routed to the next page.
+If the form they submit is invalid (e.g. missing or incorrect values), it will be re-displayed to them along with the list of errors they need to correct.

 Here is what the code of a View should define (along with what attribute/method defines it):